-The Board is responsible for managing the business affairs of the Company but delegated certain functions to the Investment Manager under the Investment Management Agreement ("the Agreement") dated 18 March 2011.
+The Board is responsible for managing the business affairs of the Company but delegated certain functions to the Investment Manager under the Investment Management Agreement (the "Agreement") dated 18 March 2011.

 The Manager of the Company is Neuberger Berman Europe Limited (which is a related party), an indirectly wholly owned subsidiary of NB Group.
-On 17 July 2014, the Company, the Manager and Neuberger Berman Investment Advisers LLC (which was the Sub Investment Manager) made certain classificatory amendments to the Agreement for the purposes of the AIFM Directive.
+On 17 July 2014, the Company, the Manager and Neuberger Berman Investment Advisers LLC (which was the Sub-Investment Manager) made certain classificatory amendments to the Agreement for the purposes of the AIFM Directive.

 The Sub-Investment Management Agreement was terminated on 17 July 2014 and the Sub-Investment Manager was appointed as the AIFM per the amended and restated IMA dated 17 July 2014.
 The Manager, Neuberger Berman Europe Limited, was appointed under the same agreement.
-In accordance with the terms of the IMA, the Manager shall pay a fee to the AIFM out of the investment Management fee received from the Company.
+In accordance with the terms of the IMA, the Manager shall pay a fee to the AIFM out of the Investment Management fee received from the Company.
 The Company does not pay any fees to the AIFM.
+On 31 December 2017, the Company entered into an Amendment Agreement amending the IMA in respect of the manufacture of the Company's Key Information Document, by the AIFM, MiFID II, anti-money laundering and bribery, cyber security and data protection.

-The AIFM is responsible for risk management and the discretionary management of the assets held in the Company's portfolio and will conduct the day-to-day management of the Company's assets (including un-invested cash).
+The AIFM is responsible for risk management and the discretionary management of the assets held in the Company's portfolio and will conduct the day-to-day management of the Company's assets (including uninvested cash).
 The AIFM is not required to and generally will not submit individual investment decisions for approval by the Board.
 The Manager provides certain administrative services to the Company.